cosmos/sdk-tutorials/b9lab-content/3-main-concepts/07-messages.md

     }
     ```

-2. The **reject message**, only valid if the player never played any moves in this game.
-Using Starport:
+2. The **reject message**, which is only valid if the player never played any moves in this game.
+Again, if you create it with Starport:

     ```sh
     $ starport scaffold message rejectGame idValue --module checkers
     ```

-    It yields, among others:
+    It generates, among others:

     ```go
     func (k msgServer) RejectGame(goCtx context.Context, msg *types.MsgRejectGame) (*types.MsgRejectGameResponse, error) {